 Banks also produce money

 It should be noted that whilst outside of the scope of this article, Banks can also create money.
 In fact, they are responsible for the vast majority of it in the banking system.
-When a person applies for a loan the bank can lend that person money. this lending has nothing to do with the amount of reserves the banks hold.
-The bank can just add a ledger to the person’s account and that person can take the money and place it elsewhere or buy a good and service from it.
-For people wishing to gain a better understanding of how this work we suggest reading our article on how banks can create money from nothing.
+When a person applies for a loan the bank can lend that person money.
+This lending has very little to do with the amount of reserves the banks hold.
+The bank can just add a ledger to the person’s account and that person can take the money and place it elsewhere or buy goods and services from it.
+For people wishing to gain a better understanding of how this works, we suggest reading our article on how banks can create money from nothing.